 Strict liability, even in the absence of fault, may be imposed for injuries involving a defective product or goods and/or extra-hazardous activities (like transporting explosive chemicals).
 Again, strict liability is rare in auto accident cases.

 Establishing fault can be fairly cut and dry, but sometimes it is not.
 If you cannot establish the other party’s fault, you cannot recover for your injuries or for the damage to your car.
 Even if you think someone was at fault in an accident that you were involved in, it is wise to have the facts of your claim reviewed by an Idaho injury attorney as soon as possible because evidence of fault could be lost as a result of delay.

-Accident attorney Ron Shepherd of R. Shepherd Law provides free consultation for injury cases.
+Accident attorney Ron Shepherd of Shep Law Group provides free consultation for injury cases.
 Thirty minutes may be all that it takes to find out whether an individual was negligent or reckless in causing harm to you.
 If so, you may be able to collect damages to cover your losses.